 Remember, the studio enforces a 12 hour cancellation policy because we have a finite number machines.
 Late cancellations / no shows often mean that others cannot attend.
-Even when classes are small, the policy STILL applies.
 The flexibility for illness or family member illness is intended to give our members flexibility for life circumstances while also ensuring that those who want to take class have the opportunity to do so.

-– Any member may request an additional hold on their account if they are ill, for up to 2 weeks.
+– Any member may request a hold on their account if they are ill, for up to 2 weeks.
 Hold requests cannot be made retroactively.
 A member may do this twice per year without medical documentation.
 For auto-pay members, these medical holds will not count against the holds already permitted in your auto-pay plan terms.
-Holds must be requested as soon as member knows he/she is ill/exposed.
 Any package extension requests or holds longer than 2 weeks will require medical documentation.